 Residents also acquire a robust understanding of the principles of clinical and applied research through monthly Journal Club discussions and independent scholarship.

 Two residents are accepted annually.
-As of 2019, all five years of urology residency will be under the auspices of urology.
-The first year currently consists of nine four-week rotations of general surgery and surgical disciplines, and four four-week rotations of urology.
-The Interns even when not rotating on Urology are considered to me members of the Urology team.
-There will be a total of ten residents in the program.
-Twelve faculty members at DHMC and the VA provide a complete range of subspecialty urological training.
+As of 2019, all 5 years of urology residency are under the auspices of urology.
+The first year encompasses 6-7 months of integrated general surgery and surgical disciplines and 3 – 4 months of urology.
+There are a total of ten residents in the program.
+Eleven faculty members at DHMC and the VA provide a complete range of subspecialty urological training.

 The program involves the Section of Urology and the Department of Surgery at Dartmouth-Hitchcock Medical Center (including Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, Norris Cotton Cancer Center, Children’s Hospital at Dartmouth, and Geisel School of Medicine at Dartmouth), White River Junction Veterans Affairs Medical Center, and Concord Hospital.
 (Read more about our Facilities.)